isismd/isismd/README.md

 <br/>

 I'm Isis Daron, a Front-End developer and Computer Science student at the Federal University of Mato Grosso.
-I have been in the front-end development world for two years, and for the past six months, I have been working as an Development Intern, primarily utilizing Vue framework.
+I entered the development world in late 2021, and for the past six months I have been working as an Front-End Intern, primarily utilizing the Vue framework.
 Additionally, I actively contribute as a volunteer developer at my university's junior company, where we use React library.

 -`🪐´- Current Focus: